alexkasema/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A C program that prints the alphabet in lowercase, followed by a new line.
 Except letters 'q' and 'e'
 ## 5-print_numbers.c
 A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+## 6-print_numberz.c
+A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line(Dont use char)